 With this Case Center we want to take a further step towards the use of innovative techniques that maintain teaching excellence.
 Thus, from this section (web), we will make available to students, teachers and professionals a selection of case studies that best describe real situations in companies and that reinforce the basic concepts of the world of finance.

-We are therefore delighted to invite all interested teachers to contribute to the Case Portal in order to further enrich its content and provide other teachers with an attractive and useful tool for maintaining the high quality of their teaching.
+We invite all professors who wish to collaborate in this Case Center, in order to enrich it and, at the same time, provide other professors with a useful and attractive tool to maintain the high quality of their teaching.